VLSTUDIO ← Back to site

 6. Changes to This Policy

-We will update this policy once the versioned acceptance mechanism described in Section 5 ships.
-Until then, changes to this policy itself follow the same continued-use acceptance standard described in Section 3.
+Changes to this policy itself follow the same continued-use acceptance standard described in Section 3.

 7. Contact